HariniVS/LogicPillars/Readme.md

 This container architecture outlines the HireIQ matching and scheduling system, breaking down key systems like interview management, LangFlow-based AI orchestration, embedding pipelines, and observability.
-It shows how external systems like InterviewLogger, Calendar Hub, and LLM providers integrate with internal services to automate match-making and scheduling workflows.
+It shows how external systems like InterviewLogger, Calendar System, and LLM providers integrate with internal services to automate match-making and scheduling workflows.

 [📦 View Container Architecture Summary](architecture/pages/c4-container.md)